 The Bee Better pest management standards incorporate non-chemical pest management methods to help increase the resilience of crops and to manage pests through non-chemical means.
 All pesticide use also must be in response to verifiable need.
 These core components of Bee Better, which limit pesticide use, minimize the risk of bees being exposed to pesticides.
 Simply put, fewer pesticides used makes exposure less likely.

 When either organic or conventional pesticides are part of a farm’s management plan, Bee Better also incorporates methods to help avoid harmful exposures.
-Bee Better prohibits application of moderately to highly toxic insecticides as well as certain fungicides during crop bloom, and requires mowing of in-field flowering temporary habitat before any pesticide application.
+Bee Better prohibits application of pesticides rated as level I under the Bee Precaution system maintained by the University of California IPM Program as well as certain fungicides during crop bloom, and requires mowing of in-field flowering temporary habitat before any pesticide application.

 Spatial and vegetative pesticide buffers around permanent pollinator habitat help to prevent contamination of these areas, providing better protected nesting areas and materials as well as pollen and nectar resources for wild and managed bees.
 Bee Better prohibits the use of all pesticides, except most herbicides, in these habitat areas.